Staff & Research

-William J. Jenkins, (Director of NOSAMS) is a tracer geochemist whose research activities include the study of ocean circulation and ventilation, carbon and nutrient cycles, and the impact of climate change on them.
+William J. Jenkins, (retired director of NOSAMS) is a tracer geochemist whose research activities include the study of ocean circulation and ventilation, carbon and nutrient cycles, and the impact of climate change on them.

 Karl von Reden, staff physicist, founding member of the NOSAMS Facility, responsible for the Tandetron AMS operations, is interested in ion source and accelerator modeling calculations and design.
 Side interests are AMS radiocarbon dating of tropical wood and interaction of ion beams with nanoscale materials.